 We, through the VIE, are a provider of online education and technology services in China.
-While our education services cover a wide range of subjects, including vocational education, continuing education, basic education and higher education, we have been focusing on vocational education since our inception in 2013.
+While its education services cover a wide range of subjects, including vocational education, continuing education, basic education and higher education, the VIE has been focusing on vocational education since its inception in 2013.
 The VIE currently provides approximately 642 vocational training courses that cover a wide range of subjects such as mechanics, electronics, auto repair and construction.
 The VIE also provides technology services including software development as well as comprehensive cloud services for private companies, academic institutions and government agencies in the PRC.
-Revenue from our online education services accounted for 99.3%, 99.3% and 98.6%, respectively, of our revenue for the fiscal years ended March 31, 2021, March 31, 2020 and March 31, 2019, and revenue from technology services accounts for the balance.
+Revenue from the VIE's online education services accounted for 99.3%, 99.3% and 98.6%, respectively, of our revenue for the fiscal years ended March 31, 2021, March 31, 2020 and March 31, 2019, and revenue from technology services accounts for the balance.

 Our online education services primarily comprise of two aspects: online vocational training and virtual simulation experimental training.
 Students that sign up for our online vocational training can log into our platform and access pre-recorded courses in the areas of their professional development.
 Through our platform, virtual simulation technology training offers college students the opportunity to conduct experiments in a virtual environment as part of their curricula.
-In response to the recently announced "1+X" policy of the PRC Ministry of Education that requires students of certain selected universities and colleges to obtain vocational training certification in six areas, we plan to expand our services to address subjects required by such policy in the near future.
+In response to the recently announced "1+X" policy of the PRC Ministry of Education that requires students of certain selected universities and colleges to obtain vocational training certification in six areas, the VIE plans to expand its services to address subjects required by such policy in the near future.

-The VIE currently operates three education platforms, including the Lifelong Education Public Service Platform that is freely accessible to students, teachers and members of our strategic partners, and the Vocational Training Platform and Virtual Simulation Experimental Training Platform to our feepaying members.
+The VIE currently operates three education platforms, including the Lifelong Education Public Service Platform that is freely accessible to students, teachers and members of its strategic partners, and the Vocational Training Platform and Virtual Simulation Experimental Training Platform to the VIE's fee-paying members.
 There are currently over 200 courses available on the Lifelong Education Public Service Platform covering a wide range of subjects.
 The VIE also offers 642 vocational training courses on our Vocational Training Platform and 12 experimental programs on our Virtual Simulation Experimental Training Platform.
-We believe that our courses provide college and vocational school students with practical education to prepare them for jobs in industries with strong hiring demand and also help workers in rural and urban areas and reemployment groups with operational skill development.
+We believe that the VIE's courses provide college and vocational school students with practical education to prepare them for jobs in industries with strong hiring demand and also help workers in rural and urban areas and reemployment groups with operational skill development.
 Compared to traditional classroom-based teaching, which requires hiring and training of instructors in local sites, we, through the VIE, are able to expand our geographic footprint to our users nationwide in China without impacting the quality of our course offerings and provide students and other groups across China with equal access to course materials given by experienced instructors.
 Further, we believe the VIE's acquisition of Jisen Information's cloud education technology architecture system can greatly complement our existing technology platform.
-We expect this acquisition to strengthen our connections with our Chinese listed companies, especially education companies, and enable us to jointly explore new opportunities in the field of vocational education.
+We expect this acquisition to strengthen the VIE's connections with the VIE's Chinese listed companies, especially education companies, and enable the VIE to jointly explore new opportunities in the field of vocational education.